Lewis Katz School of Medicine: Revitalization and reconstruction

-Additionally, on November 1, 2007, LKSOM broke ground on a new home.
-At a projected cost of $160 million, the project is the largest capital improvement project in the history of Temple University.
+Additionally, on November 1, 2007, LKSOM broke ground on a new home: the Medical Education Research Building (MERB).
+At a projected cost of $160 million, the project was the largest capital improvement project in the history of Temple University at the time.
 The new building, an 11-story, glass and brick structure designed by Philadelphia-based architecture and engineering firm Ballinger, opened in May 2009.
-Notable features include: a modern anatomy laboratory with computers and high definition LCD screens on articulating arms; a fully interactive patient simulation center with simulated doctor offices, emergency medicine department, and surgical apparatuses as well as a staff of simulated patient actors, simulated patient mannequins, and full-time instructing physicians; and a 24-hour, 50,000 sq. foot library with individualized study rooms containing high definition televisions with multimedia and wireless accessibility.
+Notable features include a modern anatomy laboratory with computers and high definition LCD screens on articulating arms; a fully interactive patient simulation center with simulated doctor offices, emergency medicine department, and surgical apparatuses as well as a staff of simulated patient actors, simulated patient mannequins, and full-time instructing physicians; and a 24-hour, 50,000 square-foot library with individualized study rooms containing high definition televisions with multimedia and wireless accessibility.

-The new medical education building also features a wide array of attributes designed to lower stress of its faculty, staff, and students.
-Examples include: a classical grand piano on the third floor; a medical student lounge with cable, high definition television; and a three-story atrium/commons area containing armchairs and medical art.
+The Medical Education Research Building also features a wide array of attributes designed to lower stress of its faculty, staff, and students.
+Examples include a classical grand piano on the third floor; a medical student lounge with cable, high definition television; and a three-story atrium/commons area containing armchairs and medical art.